OMR-Research/muscima-pp/README.md

 - [`mung`](https://github.com/OMR-Research/mung), which is the same as `muscima` but for v2.0+
 - `MUSCIMarker`, which is the annotation tool used to create the dataset.

-We believe the functionality in `muscima` will make it easier for you to use the dataset.
+We believe the functionality in `mung` will make it easier for you to use the dataset.
 You don’t need MUSCIMarker unless you want to extend the dataset, although it is also nifty for visualization.
-If you do not want to use the Python interface, you can of course make your own: the data is stored as a regular XML file, described in detail in the README (and also in the `muscima.io` module).
+If you do not want to use the Python interface, you can of course make your own: the data is stored as a regular XML file, described in detail in the README (and also in the [`mung.io`](https://github.com/OMR-Research/mung/blob/master/mung/io.py) module).

 # First Steps